Cognigy/Documentation/docs/ai/empower/llms/llm-session-token-counter.md

 | outputTokens   | Number | The number output tokens.
 The output tokens count for embedding models is always 0 since embedding models output embedding vectors instead of tokens. | 106                                    |

-For testing in the Interaction Panel, you can output the JSON object by addeing `api.say()` at the end of your [Code Node](../../build/node-reference/basic/code/actions.md).
+For testing in the Interaction Panel, you can output the JSON object by adding `api.say()` at the end of your [Code Node](../../build/node-reference/basic/code/actions.md).

 ## More Information